 I wish I was being sarcastic, but I'm not.
 I was genuinely excited during the final minutes and downright ecstatic when Nick Foles rolled out and hit Jeremy Maclin for the game-winning score (more on this later).
 I think most of the euphoria I experienced was due in large part to the fact that this was quite unexpected.

 This was a game that began with 12 straight punts (seven by the Bucs, five by the Eagles) before the first points were scored.
 After each play for negative yards, I asked myself why I was watching.
-The RedZone channel was one simple click away, but I was too busy forcing myself to watch Mat McBriar verses Michael Koenen in a Battle of the Punters.
+The RedZone channel was one simple click away, but I was too busy forcing myself to watch Mat McBriar verses Michael Koenen in a Battle of the Punters, where if you're looking to place a bet, we highly recommend using a free bet code.
 Deep down I knew the Eagles would find a way, in tremendous fashion most likely, to lose their ninth game in a row.
 But I didn't look away (I did, however, pray for extra commercial breaks so I could check in on the other 10 games going on).

-That's what makes this win so sweet for all the fans that did the same.
+That's what makes this win like at a new online casino so sweet for all the fans that did the same.
 For every man, woman and child who woke up every Sunday, put on that Eagles green and believed it would be the day the streak would finally end.
 This week, they were right.
 You can boo and curse and throw remote controls, but deep down you are burning for a win.
 I can only imagine the weight that has been lifted off the coaches and players now that the biggest, most annoying monkey is off their backs.